Venezuelan refugee crisis: Election of Maduro and 2014 protests

 After the election of Maduro in 2013 and as protests intensified in 2014, the emigration rate from Venezuela grew.
 The Associated Press reported that the Venezuelan middle-class began to emigrate at this time as the crisis intensified with more shortages, inflation and unrest.

 Between 2012 and 2015, the number of Venezuelans who emigrated increased by 2,889 percent.
 In 2015, PGA Group estimated that a total of about 1.8 million Venezuelans had emigrated.
 The following year, an estimated 150,000-plus Venezuelans emigrated; scholars studying the diaspora, which The New York Times referred to as an "exodus", reportedly said that this was "the highest [number] in more than a decade".

 2017 constitutional crisis and Constituent Assembly elections

-During the 2017 Venezuelan constitutional crisis, Colombia prepared for an increase of Venezuelan refugees.
+During the 2017 constitutional crisis, Colombia prepared for an increase of Venezuelan refugees.
 According to the Colombian government, more than 100,000 Venezuelans emigrated to Colombia in the first half of 2017.
-In the run-up to the 2017 Venezuelan Constituent Assembly elections, Colombia granted a Special Permit of Permanent Residence to Venezuelan citizens who entered the country before July 25; over 22,000 Venezuelans applied for permanent residency in Colombia in the program's first 24 hours.
+In the run-up to the 2017 Constituent Assembly elections, Colombia granted a Special Permit of Permanent Residence to Venezuelan citizens who entered the country before July 25; over 22,000 Venezuelans applied for permanent residency in Colombia in the program's first 24 hours.
 The United Nations High Commissioner for Refugees found that host countries throughout Latin America recorded more than one million Venezuelans settling between 2014 and 2017.
 The intergovernmental International Organization for Migration (IOM) had similar figures, with about one million Venezuelans emigrating between 2015 and 2017 in their data; other statistics indicated that the IOM's numbers may have been conservative.